• Skip to primary navigation

 This shakshuka will keep fresh for up to 4 days in the refrigerator.
 Store in an air-tight container.

-Did you know that Foster Farms is a family-owned and operated?
+Did you know that Foster Farms is family-owned and operated?
 Foster Farms has remained true to the legacy of excellence, honesty, quality, and service established by its founders, Max and Verda Foster.

 Easy Ground Turkey Chili Shakshuka